tjerkok/Rush_Hour/PROCESS.md

 ### Kika
 We fixed the Iterative deepening depth search, we discussed our next steps and we had a meeting with Kiara and Quinten.
-I focused on researching the magix number of apply_priority for the priority search.
+I focused on researching the magic number of apply_priority for the priority search.
 Also I did some research on a possible extension for breadth first search.